 No one should be criminalized for marijuana use or supply.
 As reform efforts expand across the United States, it is important that we legalize and regulate marijuana right.
 The Drug Policy Alliance is leading the fight to ensure marijuana reform centers health, justice, equity, and reinvestment.
+This includes calling on the Biden administration to deschedule and decriminalize marijuana.

 It undoes the harms of marijuana prohibition.
 It ends criminal penalties.
 It provides legal relief for past charges.
 It makes it legal for adults to get marijuana.
 It ensures that people criminalized for selling marijuana can participate in the legal industry.
 It reinvests marijuana tax revenue back into communities.
 It’s education, product standards, and equitable health outcomes.